 National Real Estate have avoided losing business during this lull by looking across borders to the north, and are busy expanding their commercial and housing portfolio in Botswana, Namibia and Zimbabwe in order to ensure the company maintains its role as a market leader.
 “With the market in South Africa becoming stagnant again after a brief resurgence in the sector, we have been looking cross-border into our neighbouring countries in order to tap into the housing markets there.
 It has proven to be a great move indeed as we have seen a rise in our sales figures and property numbers on our books have grown steadily.
 However, you cannot just walk into Botswana or Namibia and start working; we took our time in crafting our image and rolling out the NRE brand across the areas.
 This approach enabled us to establish ourselves in the market and gave the countries a chance to see that we are a company who does business the correct way,” Du Toit cites, highlighting the importance of market research and careful company expansion.

-One of the biggest factors in National Real Estate’s success has been their ability to look past the short term profits and create long term adaptable plans as Du Toit commented: “Long term planning is very important at NRE; we look at factors affecting our markets currently and factor these into our short term plans, 6 months at most.
+One of the biggest factors in the success of National Real Estate has been their ability to look past the short term profits and create long term adaptable plans as Du Toit commented: “Long term planning is very important at NRE; we look at factors affecting our markets currently and factor these into our short term plans, 6 months at most.
 We then look towards options and potential factors which could become game changers in a year or two and formulate our plan with this in mind.
 Of course plans can change and not being flexible in our approach would be foolish, so we always maintain a degree of adaptability in our preparations.
 This is really where our success lies, in being able to adapt and change our long term visions to make use of market trends and future market forces.”

 With confidence beginning to seep back into the housing market in South Africa, NRE are beginning to see positive signs of growth and sales.
 It is nowhere near the level it has been at, but from a tiny acorn, grows a mighty oak tree and Du Toit is confident that the housing market will grow much the same way: “There is a new positivity in the market, with buyers beginning to purchase houses again. agricultural properties have seen a surge in buyers interest, with visionary farmers buying up large plots of land for their existing businesses, allowing them to expand and make use of the growing agribusiness sector in Southern Africa,” he said and added “Food is the biggest commodity right now and it’s big business for everyone.”